 Acrylic on panel, 8" X 10"

 I don't think I've ever painted during the hour or so before the sun set before.
 It was a challenge to paint when the light was changing so fast, and to resist the temptation to chase it.
 I noticed the closer it got to sunset the warmer the light got, the effect was quite pronounced.
 This was the one temptation about chasing the light I caved into, I glazed yellow ochre over the whole area around the hay shed to try and capture that warm light effect, I'm not sure I succeeded but I like it.
-There was a tractor and a truck in the scene as well but the painting is just too small to try to add those things in, maybe I will if I painting a larger version in the studio.
+There was a tractor and a truck in the scene as well but the painting is just too small to try to add those things in, maybe I will if I paint a larger version in the studio.

 I also had the opportunity to meet a local farmer, her name is Dixie.
 It turned out I set up next to the irrigation gate and she stopped by a couple times to open or change the gate.
 In case you read this, thanks for taking an interest Dixie!